-As a rule, variable remuneration does not exceed fixed remuneration at the institutions in the DZ BANK Group.
+Variable remuneration does not exceed fixed remuneration at the institutions in the DZ BANK Group.

 In some cases, variable remuneration has been capped at well below fixed remuneration.
 In the institutions, the variable remuneration of employees in control units may not exceed 50 percent of their fixed remuneration.